crystal-lang/crystal-book/guides/testing.md

   end

   describe "#empty?" do
-    it "is empty when no elements are in the array" do ([] of Int32).empty?.should be_true
+    it "is true when no elements are in the array" do ([] of Int32).empty?.should be_true
     end

-    it "is not empty if there are elements in the array" do [1].empty?.should be_false
+    it "is false if there are elements in the array" do [1].empty?.should be_false
     end
   end